Central American Odyssey: Nicaragua, El Salvador, Honduras & Guatemala

 Day 9 Suchitoto

-This morning we take a walking tour around the town centre to absorb the understated charm of the colonial architecture.
+This morning, we take a walking tour around the town centre to absorb the understated charm of the colonial architecture.
 We visit the home of Laura Pena, a sexagenarian who has been rolling hand-made cigars from local tobacco for decades.
 Today the art of cigar hand rolling has practically vanished, but we will have the opportunity at trying our hands at the traditional rolling technique.
-Our next stop is Hacienda Los Nacimientos, the location of a former guerilla camp during El Salvador’s recent Civil War which lasted from 1980 to 1992, and today provides employment for war victims.
-The hacienda is now used as an organic farming initiative.
-One of the key products is indigo, a blue dye harvested from the leaves of the xiquilite plant that has been in use since the time of the ancient Maya.
-We will learn about the process of its production, including its extraction, drying, and milling.
-For those who are interested there is a 1.5 km walk to Los Tercios Waterfall.
+Our next stop is Pájaro Flor, a cooperative that brings together women artisans from a number of communities.
+Founded in the wake of the civil war, the seamstresses produce clothes using indigo - a blue dye harvested from the leaves of the xiquilite plant that has been in use since the time of the ancient Maya.
+We will learn about the history of indigo, the cooperative itself and even have a go at making our own scarf.
+Later this afternoon, for those who are interested, there is a 1.5 km walk to Los Tercios Waterfall.
 Its uniqueness and beauty lies in the vertical wall behind the water composed of large hexagonal columns of rock, created during volcanic activity.
 However, numerous folkloric legends also claim to explain the origins of rocks' shape.

 Day 10 Suchitoto - San Salvador - Joya de Ceren - Ataco